The Sacrament of Baptism

 "St Thomas Aquinas calls Confirmation the ‘Sacrament of the fullness of grace,’ meaning that the graces of Baptism reach their proper end and perfection in the reception of Confirmation.
 The Sacrament is conferred in order to give the baptized the fullness of the Holy Spirit, the fullness of grace, and the fullness of gifts needed to live the Christian vocation in the world.
 In receiving Confirmation, the (confirmed) takes on the same role as the Apostles in spreading the Faith."

+After at least one year of RE in high school, students can enter the official time of preparing for Confirmation.
 To prepare the Confirmation candidate for the role of spreading and defending the faith the program at IHM has several components:

 - Fostering spiritual growth through retreats and prayer experiences.